 No assurance or representation is given as to the suitability or reliability for any purpose whatsoever of any opinion or certification of any third party (whether or not solicited by the Issuer) which may be made available in connection with the issue of the Securities and in particular with any Green Projects to fulfil any environmental, sustainability, social and/or other criteria.
 For the avoidance of doubt, any such opinion or certification (i) is not, nor shall be deemed to be, incorporated in and/or form part of this Prospectus, (ii) is not, nor should be deemed to be, a recommendation by the Issuer, the Joint Lead Managers or any other person to buy, sell or hold the Securities and (iii) would only be current as of the date that it was initially issued.
-Prospective investors must determine for themselves the relevance of any such opinion or certification and/or the provider of such opinion or certifications are not subject to any investment in the Securities.
-Currently, the providers of such opinions and certifications are not subject to any specific regulatory or other regime or oversight.
+Prospective investors must determine for themselves the relevance of any such opinion or certification and/or the information contained therein and/or the provider of such opinion or certifications are not subject to any specific regulatory or other regime or oversight.